mthalman/dredge/README.md

-# Dredge: A Docker Registry Client CLI
+# Dredge: A Container Registry Client CLI

-Dredge is a CLI built on .NET that provides a simple way to execute commands on a Docker registry's HTTP API.
+Dredge is a CLI built on .NET that provides a simple way to execute commands on a container registry's HTTP API.
 Currently, only read operations are supported.

 ## Install

-Dredge is published as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) and available as a [NuGet package](https://www.nuget.org/packages/Valleysoft.Dredge).
+Dredge is available as a standalone executable or as a [.NET tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).

+### Installing as a standalone executable

+Download the appropriate executable from the [release page](https://github.com/mthalman/dredge/releases).

+The executable does not require the .NET runtime to be installed.

 ### Installing as a global tool